Darius Bazley

-Darius Denayr Bazley (born June 12, 2000) is an American professional basketball player.
+Darius Denayr Bazley (born June 12, 2000) is an American professional basketball player who last played for the Leones de Ponce of the Baloncesto Superior Nacional (BSN).
 He attended Princeton High School in Sharonville, Ohio after playing his first two years at Finneytown High School.
 He was a consensus five-star recruit and the top prospect in his state, earning McDonald's All-American honors in 2018.

 Bazley initially committed to and signed with Syracuse but later chose to bypass college with intentions of joining the NBA G League, a decision that drew national attention.
 However, he instead chose to train independently as an intern for New Balance throughout the season leading up to the 2019 NBA draft.
 In the draft, he was selected 23rd overall by the Utah Jazz before immediately being traded to the Memphis Grizzlies and then to the Oklahoma City Thunder.
 Bazley spent four seasons with the Thunder before being traded to the Phoenix Suns in 2023.

 High school career

 Bazley began playing high school basketball at Finneytown High School in Springfield Township, Ohio.
 He was ruled ineligible for the first half of his freshman season.
 As a sophomore, Bazley started drawing interest from several college programs, including Ohio State and West Virginia.
 On December 19, 2015, he posted 25 points, 15 rebounds, and 5 blocks against Woodward High School.
 After averaging 15.8 points, 12.4 rebounds, 3.8 assists, 2.4 blocks and 1.5 steals, he was named to the Division III Southwest Ohio all-district second team.

 Entering his junior campaign, Bazley was the top-ranked player in Ohio.
 In July 2016, it was announced that he would transfer to Princeton High School in Sharonville, Ohio.
 He was sidelined for his first 11 games because of transfer rules.
 In August, Bazley committed to Ohio State, being rated a four-star recruit by 247Sports at the time.
 On January 11, 2017, he debuted for Princeton, recording 11 points, 10 rebounds, 5 assists, and 3 steals in a loss at the Flyin' To The Hoop Invitational.
 In April, Bazley announced his de-commitment from Ohio State due to his desire for a "bigger stage."
 About two months later, he committed to Syracuse, and in November, he signed a letter of intent.
 On January 16, 2018, in his senior season, Bazley was named to the West team for the 2018 McDonald's All-American Boys Game.
 On January 19, he led his Princeton team with 24 points in a nationally televised game against top recruit Romeo Langford and New Albany High School.
 Bazley also took part in the Jordan Brand Classic and Nike Hoop Summit in April.